gopheracademy/gopheracademy-web/content/advent-2016/pachyderm.md

 4c4f53668e46c20fdeb1286ca971ea1f   stats/930e29b046a948649176b04225a547d9/0   2 minutes ago       -                   running
 ```

-Eventually these will finish, and we will see a each corresponding commit to our output data repository `stats`:
+Eventually these will finish, and we will see each corresponding commit to our output data repository `stats`:

 ```
 $ pachctl list-commit stats